| |

 For a 3-day trip to Busan, you should pack light and comfortable clothing such as shorts and T-shirts.
 You should also bring a raincoat or umbrella.

-Don’t forget to bring sunscreen, sunglasses, hats, jackets, and other items that protect you from the sun.
-Especially if you plan to spend time at the beach.
+Remember to bring sunscreen, sunglasses, hats, jackets, and other items that protect you from the sun, especially if you plan to spend time at the beach.

-Travel adaptors are important, along with a power bank.
+Travel adaptors, along with a power bank, are essential.

 Your ultimate South Korea bucket list